-- 🗓 Use the building information model to create a realistic schedule for the construction project.
-This will help ensure that everyone is aware of deadlines and knows what needs to be done and when.
+- 🏁 Use the building information model to create a realistic schedule for the construction project.
+This will help ensure that everyone knows deadlines and what needs to be done and when.

 - 🏢 Use the building information model to gather product data for facilities so that the building operations team can adequately maintain the buildings after they are built.
-This data can help to ensure that the building is running smoothly and efficiently.
+This data can help ensure the building runs smoothly and efficiently.

-Here’s a starter course as an introduction to Building Infromation Modeling if you’re ready – it’s some great content from Dr Elham Delzendeh:
+Here’s a starter course as an introduction to Building Information Modeling if you’re ready – it’s some great content from Dr Elham Delzendeh: